On average a rental car in Guadeloupe costs $37 per day.

-Economy (Volkswagen Polo or similar) is the most frequently booked rental car type in Guadeloupe.
+Economy (Fiat Panda or similar) is the most frequently booked rental car type in Guadeloupe.

-Based on ratings and reviews from real users on KAYAK, the best car rental companies in Guadeloupe are FLIZZR (9.7, 3 reviews), Thrifty (8.6, 4 reviews), and Citer (8.3, 6 reviews).
+Based on ratings and reviews from real users on KAYAK, the best car rental company in Guadeloupe is Sixt (8.1, 87 reviews).

 Take a look at our extensive car rental location map to find the best rental cars near you.